 The thumb draw is most commonly used for speed rather than accuracy.

 Because the arrow is typically away from the eye, it’s harder to fine-tune aim.
-The entire sight picture is different, and this can take some time to get used to.
+The entire sight picture is different, which can take some time to get used to.
 Consistency is also difficult with the thumb draw.

-There are a greater number of moving parts, so more opportunities for things to go wrong.
+There are more moving parts, so more opportunities for things to go wrong.
 And as it isn’t a forgiving technique, even small issues can become big problems.
 Finally, it’s a tricky technique to learn.

 Even with a composite bow designed for thumb draws, the technique takes some time to master.
-Of course, all these issues are emphasized when you’re trying to shoot a thumb draw with a recurve bow.
+Of course, all these issues are emphasized when shooting a thumb draw with a recurve bow.

 How To Shoot Thumb Draw

-The thumb draw does put pressure on the thumb, and poor technique can lead to pain.
+The thumb draw archery does put pressure on the thumb, and poor technique can lead to pain.

 It’s important to wear a thumb ring or use tape to protect the skin from rubbing when you pull the string.